State of the Union 2020: Watch Pres. Trump's SOTU speech live

 Supreme Court Chief Justice John Roberts, who has presided in the Senate over only the third impeachment trial in the nation's history, will be on hand Tuesday night - this time in his more customary seat in the audience.
 Trump will stand before the very lawmakers who have voted to remove him from office - and those who are expected to acquit him when the Senate trial comes to a close.

-And perched over his shoulder, visible in nearly every camera shot, will be House Speaker Nancy Pelosi, a frequent thorn in Trump's side who authorized the impeachment proceedings that charged the president with abusing the power of his office to push Ukraine to investigate a political foe.
+And over his shoulder, visible in nearly every camera shot, will be House Speaker Nancy Pelosi, a frequent thorn in Trump's side who created a viral image with her seemingly sarcastic applause of the president a year ago and who authorized the impeachment proceedings that charged the president with abusing the power of his office to push Ukraine to investigate a political foe.

 Trump will also stare out at some of the Democrats who have been vying to take his job, although it was unclear if he would weigh in on the confusion in Iowa, where the results of Monday's leadoff caucuses were delayed.
 In advance of his address, Trump tweeted that the caucus chaos showed Democrats were incompetent and should not be trusted to run the government.